 It is important to supply the total quantity of pigment required at the site at one time and in the same batch.
 Indeed, there may be a slight variation in hue between two pigment productions.

-Of all the elements constituting the concrete, plaster or whitewash, only the binder can be colored.
+Of all the elements constituting the concrete, plaster or limewash, only the binder can be colored.
 The pigment is thus always dosed according to the weight of the binder.

 It is the property of maintaining the intensity of the coloration after prolonged exposures to light.
 Natural mineral pigments have the best UV stability.